Why Is Singing Good For You? | Health Benefits of Singing

 However, tempo and rhythm are important parts of singing but come from the left side of the brain.
 This means that both sides of your brain interact while you sing and neither side of the brain can be seen as dominant.

 A chemical reaction also happens in your brain when you sing.
 Singing can release endorphins and oxytocin and even listening to music can release dopamine.
-Singing with others can also release serotonin and these four chemicals are essentially responsible for happiness.
+Singing with others can also release serotonin and these four chemicals are essentially responsible for happiness – just imagine what health benefits of singing this can bring!

 Does singing make you happy?